 - Business Line of Credit.
-Though business lines of credit also traditionally come from banks, new, alternative lenders have entered the small business lending space in order to offer this low-interest option to slightly less-qualified borrowers.
+Though business lines of credit also traditionally come from banks, new, alternative funders have entered the small business funding space in order to offer this low-interest option to slightly less-qualified borrowers.
 With a business line of credit, you’ll gain access to a pool of funds that you can draw from whenever you need to for your business.
 You only pay interest on the funds you draw, and once you repay them, your credit line will return to its original limit.

-Low Interest business loans requirements:
+Low Interest business funding requirements:

 Personal Credit Score